Skip to main content

 We train primary care providers to:

-• Complete an evidence-based substance use screening in busy primary care or other general medical settings.
+- Complete an evidence-informed substance use screening in busy primary care or other general medical settings.

 TNT PC-TEAM Fellowship Meets MATE Act Requirement